Ashwini-Garg/getting-and-cleaning-data-project/CodeBook.md

     from integer to factor containing descriptive activity names.

-8. Changes the column names for various measurements by getting rid of underscores, brackets and abbreviations and converting to lower case.
+8. Changes the column names for various measurements by getting rid of underscores and abbreviations and converting to lower case.
+The script assumes that the double "bodybody" in the original measurement name is a mistake and replaces it with a single "body".

 9. Finally, creates tidy data set with the average of every measurement for each activity and subject.
 Since there are 30 subjects and 6